microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

   - provides runtime flexibility and supports advanced scenarios like relative source bindings and traversing the visual tree.

 > [!TIP]
 > A common pitfall for new devs is using x:Bind and Binding interchangeably.
-X:Bind is the preferred method and Binding is generally useld for complex binding scenarios that involve relative source bindings or traversing the visua tree.
+X:Bind is the preferred method and Binding is generally used for complex binding scenarios that involve relative source bindings or traversing the visual tree.

 We use both in this lab.

 Now to connect the `LoadImages()` from the ViewModel to the `MainPage.xaml`

 1. Open `MainPage.xaml`
 1. Locate `Click="LoadImage_Click"`
 1. Replace it with: